P-p-H-d/mlib/README.md

 #### DEQUE\_DEF\_AS(name, name\_t, name\_it\_t, type [, oplist])

 DEQUE\_DEF defines the deque 'name##\_t' that contains the objects of type 'type' and its associated methods as "static inline" functions.
-'name' shall be a C identifier that will be used to identify the deque.
-It will be used to create all the types and functions to handle the container.
+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
-It shall be done once per type and per compilation unit.
+This definition shall be done once per name and per compilation unit.
-It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

-The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplist shall have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
-The created methods will use the operators to init, set and clear the contained object.

-The algorithm complexity to access random elements is in O(ln(n))
+The algorithm complexity to access random elements is in O(ln(n)).
+Removing an element may unbalance the deque, which breaks the promise of algorithm complexity for the _get method.

+DEQUE\_DEF\_AS is the same as DEQUE\_DEF
+except the name of the types name\_t, name\_it\_t are provided.

 Example: